-With 33% of abandoned carts being due to extra costs added during checkout, shipping is clearly still a weak point of e-commerce (Baymard 2013).
-It should therefore come as little surprise that Store Pickup is becoming an increasingly important feature in e-commerce, with as many as 50% of all customers expecting omni-channel retailers to offer this option (Forrester 2014).
+With 60% of user having abandoned carts solely due to extra costs added during checkout – shipping costs is clearly still a weak point of e-commerce (Baymard 2018).
+It should therefore come as little surprise that Store Pickup is becoming an increasingly important feature in e-commerce, with as many as 50% of all customers expecting omni-channel retailers to offer this option.

 Alas, our usability research shows that users often overlook Store Pickup features on many of the sites where it’s offered due to a mismatch between where users expect to find the feature and where it’s typically located on the site.
 During our large scale mobile commerce usability study, for example, 83% of the subjects testing REI’s mobile site overlooked the “Find in Store” button on the product page (see above image).